joefagan/age_docs/index.md

 Numeric values are physically stored without any extra leading or trailing zeroes.
 Thus, the declared precision and scale of a column are maximums, not fixed allocations.
 (In this sense the numeric type is more akin to varchar(_n_) than to char(_n_).)
 The actual storage requirement is two bytes for each group of four decimal digits, plus three to eight bytes overhead.

 In addition to ordinary numeric values, the numeric type allows the special value NaN, meaning “not-a-number”.
 Any operation on NaN yields another NaN.
 When writing this value as a constant in an SQL command, you must put quotes around it, for example UPDATE table SET x = 'NaN'.
-On input, the string NaN is recognized in a case-insensitive manner.

 ```
 Note
-In most implementations of the "not-a-number" concept, NaN is not considered equal to any other numeric value (including NaN).
+In most implementations of the "not-a-number" concept, NaN is considered not equal to any other numeric value (including NaN).
 However, in order to allow floats to be sorted correctly, AGE evaluates 'NaN'::numeric = 'NaN':numeric to true.
 See the section Comparability and Equality for more details.
 ```